ruanxiang/mr_saliency/README.md

   The installer should install all dependencies.
 With one exception, wxPython ( curr version 4.0.1) fails to build wheel, on Ubuntu 16.0.4 therefore it needs to be installed separately.
 If you are using this within a conda environment the conda install works:

   $ conda install -c anaconda wxpython

+  For Mac user, you can install wxpython by brew

+  $ brew install wxpython

+  If you are using python under virtual environment such as pyenv, you may have problem in using wxpython, get error message like: "This program needs access to the screen.
+Please run with a Framework build of python, ..".
+No worry, reinstall your current python under pyenv by

+  $ env PYTHON_CONFIGURE_OPTS="--enable-framework" pyenv install x.x.x

 # Dependencies  #